sichumon/free-index-funds-books/README.md

 # Free Index Funds, Frugality, and Financial Independence Books
-Free books and videos (maybe long-form blogs) on index funds/index investing and financial independence.
-Also check out your public library's physical stack as well as their Overdrive/Libby e-subscription. 🇺🇸
+Free books and videos (maybe long-form blogs) on index funds/index investing and financial independence / early retirement (FIRE).
+Also check out your public library's physical stack as well as their Overdrive/Libby e-subscription. 🇺🇸 Contributions welcome.

 ## Recommended